 - Helen Lancaster; Identifying the Gifted in Music; Helen Lancaster; December 2003

 How to Tell if a Child is Gifted

 Most parents see their children as gifted in some way.
 However, outside the scope of parental love, pride and admiration, every child...

 Intelligence tests provide intelligence quotient results as a formula of mental age in relation to actual age multiplied by 100.
 IQs are...

 Cognitive Vs. Affective Characteristics in a Gifted Child

 Gifted children are cognitively advanced and generally perform well above grade level across many or all school subjects.
 They thrive in a...

 Characteristics of American Music

-Characteristics of American Music.
 American music has an incredible diversity of styles, genres and techniques.
-America has even created several new genres...
+America has even created several new genres of music, such as...